 The sixth biennial review, issued in 2016, assesses progress made in the various separate project components and discusses specific scientific and engineering issues that may impact further progress.
-The 2016 report states that a dedicated source of funding could provide the ongoing long-term system-wide monitoring and assessment that is critical to meeting restoration objectives.
-The report also examines the implications of knowledge gained and changes in widely accepted scientific understanding regarding pre-drainage hydrology, climate change, and the feasibility of water storage since the CERP was developed.
+The 2016 report states that a dedicated source of funding could provide the ongoing long-term systemwide monitoring and assessment that is critical to meeting restoration objectives.